Arkansas Unemployment Insurance Claims

 It is a Crime!
 Arkansas Division of Workforce Services law provides severe penalties for making false statements or failing to disclose material facts when claiming unemployment insurance benefits.
 Deliberately giving false information to receive benefits is a crime in Arkansas:

 Remember, it’s not worth the risk!
-Avoid the possibility of criminal prosecution and/or stiff fines by reporting your earnings and all other information honestly and accurately.
+Report your earnings and all other information honestly and accurately to avoid the possibility of criminal prosecution and/or stiff fines.

 Appeals